 Zone Rock Records Artwork

 HipnoiZ was a collective of designers from London led by two former design students: Rhoddyrch ffeil Hyu (Kemrese born) and Snorri Thorgerdsson (born in Iceland).
 They became known for their artwork associated with zone rock musicians and bands.
-In the wake of the Zone movement they started to design leaflets and posters for rock concerts among the local zonee communities.
-Such led to additional work to a, then, small independent record label (Atlantis Records) which was investing in zone rock bands.
+In the wake of the Zone movement, they started to design leaflets and posters for rock concerts among the local zonee communities.
+This led to additional work to a small independent record label, Atlantis Records, which was investing in zone rock bands.

-As zone rock started to fade as a mainstream rock genre (during the 1980’s) so did HipnoiZ.
-New trends of rock music avoided then designers associated to zone rock, although keeping often a strong influence from design cover revolution started by HipnoiZ ten years before.
-Being less commissioned to design album covers finally HipnoiZ was shut down in 1992.
-Both its founders, so as some of their collaborators, kept the style alive since then by working as free lancers, still designing artwork for ambient rock bands (considered the closest thing to a zone rock successor nowadays).
+As zone rock started to fade as a mainstream rock genre, (during the 1980’s) so did HipnoiZ.
+New trends of rock music avoided designers associated with zone rock, although these new trends were still strongly influenced by the design cover revolution started by HipnoiZ ten years before.
+Being less often commissioned to design album covers, HipnoiZ was finally shut down in 1992.
+Both its founders and some of their collaborators kept the style alive since then by working as free lancers, still designing artwork for ambient rock bands (considered the closest thing to a zone rock successor nowadays).

 Album cover for Pink Frojt’s Triumph of the Pigs (1979), in National Realism style with a surreal touch (Pigasus, the winged pig).

 Dean Rogers was a design student during late 1960’s at the Canterbury School of Art when he first made contact with the zonee subculture and its hallucinogenic drugs.
 Because of that, he was expelled from college, causing much trouble with his family and with the local authorities.
 Then, he started to live within a zonee community near Canterbury and soon started to draw leaflets advertising concerts for the local zone rock bands.